ZhongliangGuo/St-Andrews-Thesis-LaTex/README.md

 # St-Andrews-Thesis-LaTex
-Thesis template for the University of St Andrews in LaTex.
+LaTex thesis template for the University of St Andrews.

 Modefied from https://github.com/LakshithadeSilva/stacs-thesis